madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 {% capture sinusoidal-uniform-approximation-proof %}
 As is traditional, let $\epsilon > 0$ be arbitrary, our goal is to bound the absolute difference $\|x - s_n(x)\|$ on the interval $[0, A]$ for all $n$ sufficiently large.

-Following the lead of our intution using the small angle apprximation, we make the change of variables $t = \frac{x}{n}$ to focus the argument near zero:
+Following the lead of our intuition using the small angle approximation, we make the change of variables $t = \frac{x}{n}$ to focus the argument near zero:

 $$ x - s_n(x) = nt - n \sin(t) = n(t - \sin(t))$$